uob-coms20007/uob-coms20007.github.io/computability/halting.md

 parent: Computability
 ---

+# The Halting Problem

-We will now prove a theorem due to Alan Turing.
+We will now prove a theorem due to [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing).

 Suppose that we want to solve the following problem.
 Given
 1. the source code of a program